 Prescriptions can be conveniently created on a provider’s desktop or mobile device and sent directly to the patient’s pharmacy.
 Most systems offer confirmation of prescription receipt and the ability to manage more than one prescription at a time.

-To prevent adverse interactions, e-prescribing software provides an alert if a prescription is considered a potential hazard for some reason.
-Possible issues include drug-drug interactions, medication duplication, patient allergies, and dosage amounts outside recommended ranges.
+An alert is provided by the e-Prescription application, if a prescription is considered a potential hazard for some reason.
+Possible issues include drug-drug interaction, medication duplication, patient allergies, and dosage amounts outside recommended ranges.

 Authorization of Refills